RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

-The gain in performance is clear, and it is actually a double win, because RepairLLaMA requires fewer resources.
-Possibly, the fully fine-tuned models suffer from overfitting due to the limited fine-tuning data, while parameter-efficient fine-tuning helps prevent overfitting since it only requires optimizing a small part of network weights.
-The model size constraints of LoRA appear to act as implicit regularizers in this experiment.
+The gain in performance is clear, and it is actually a double win because RepairLLaMA requires fewer resources.
+Possibly, the fully fine-tuned models suffer from overfitting due to the limited fine-tuning data, while parameter-efficient fine-tuning helps prevent overfitting since it only requires optimizing a small part of the network weights.
+The model size constraints of LoRA appear to act as implicit regularizers in this experiment. \new{These results confirm the findings of \citeauthor{fu2023effectiveness} \cite{fu2023effectiveness}: parameter-efficient fine-tuning helps mitigate overfitting by leveraging trainable parameter sparsity and reducing the generalization error bound.
+Yet, a balance is needed to prevent underfitting due to insufficient trainable parameters.}

+This phenomenon is not observed for \textit{deepseek-coder-6.7b}.
+For this model, fine-tuning clearly improves over the base model.
+The best fine-tuned model, for each benchmark, repairs 34 (138 vs. 104) more Defects4J, 24 (107 vs. 83) more HumanEval-Java, and 6 (19 vs. 13) more GitBug-Java bugs than the base model.
+The full fine-tuned version outperforms LoRA in Defects4J and GitBug-Java, while the LoRA version outperforms in HumanEval-Java.

+There is a statistically significant difference between both the fully fine-tuned ($p \approx 2.72e-05$) and LoRA versions ($p \approx 4.21e-04$) of deepseek-coder-6.7b when compared with the baseline model, meaning that both methods perform a statistically significant improvement over the baseline model.

+These results suggest that the effect of parameter-efficient fine-tuning varies across models.
+It can under- or over-perform depending on the model and benchmark, always with the advantage of smaller resource requirements.

-When compared with the best fully fine-tuned model from \citeauthor{jiang2023impact} \cite{jiang2023impact}, RepairLLaMA correctly repairs 75 (144 vs. 69) Defects4J bugs more and 48 (118 vs. 70) HumanEval-Java bugs more.
-These results further validate RepairLLaMA's design choices, including the use of parameter-efficient fine-tuning.
-Even when fully fine-tuning a similarly sized model, Incoder-6B in this case, RepairLLaMA still outperforms it.
+When compared with the best fully fine-tuned model from \citeauthor{jiang2023impact} \cite{jiang2023impact}, which keeps the LLMs' original pre-training format but includes the buggy lines as comments, RepairLLaMA correctly repairs 25 (95 vs. 69) Defects4J bugs more, when applied to the same dataset considered in \citeauthor{jiang2023impact} and 39 (109 vs. 70) HumanEval-Java bugs more.
+In addition, RepairLLaMA correctly repairs 49 more Defects4J multi-hunk bugs.
+Notably, RepairLLaMA achieves these results without access to perfect bug localization information, which is assumed and incorporated in \cite{jiang2023impact}.